Misconduct Review Process

 - Whether the conduct and surrounding circumstances reasonably indicate that the continued activities of the organization would pose an immediate threat to the safety, health, or welfare, or interrupt the normal functions of the university community.

-It is not the purpose of the meeting with the Director of Student Life to hear evidence concerning responsibility of the pending charges against the organization.
-A Misconduct Review Hearing shall be conducted by the Student Organization Review Board to determine whether an organization has violated conduct regulations within a reasonable time period and upon notification of all parties involved.
+It is not the purpose of the meeting with the Student Life representative to hear evidence concerning responsibility of the pending charges against the organization.

 Changes in the Misconduct Review Process Provision

-The Director of Student Life reserves the right to change or add to the process or procedures regarding the Misconduct Review Hearing Process at any time, provided that such changes and additions will be published in a manner reasonably calculated to give adequate notice.
+The Associate Dean of Student Life reserves the right to change or add to the process or procedures regarding the Misconduct Review Hearing Process at any time, provided that such changes and additions will be published in a manner reasonably calculated to give adequate notice.